 A channel's Consistency score reflects its ability to deliver quality results with a high degree of predictability.

-In OpenSlate, Consistency tracks performance characteristics for a producer from video to video and allows an advertiser to have expectations about future performance.
+In OpenSlate, Consistency tracks publishing cadence and performance characteristics for a producer from video to video and allows an advertiser to have expectations about future performance.
 It’s on a scale of 1 – 10.
 The Consistency metric is a proxy for professionalism and favors regular production but does not rely upon it.
 Below you can see the distribution of Consistency scores by Category.

 Influence is a measure of a channel's ability to extend beyond its core viewers and drive action across a wider audience.